 The 2014 Public Service Employee Survey was conducted from August 25 to October 3, 2014.

 The survey is now closed.
-We thank you for your participation.
-Your responses will inform and shape the people management practices in your organization now and in the future.
+Your participation is appreciated and your responses will inform and shape the people management practices in your organization now and in the future.

 At the end of the sixth week of surveying, the preliminary response rate for the federal public service was 68.9% compared to 69.6% at the same time in 2011.
 The preliminary response rate includes electronic questionnaires only.